gokhanerkus/aml-real-case-studies/case-01-iran-sanctions-network/01-case.md

 ## Source Note

-This case is based on contemporaneous reporting authored by the analyst in 2013.
+This case is based on contemporaneous reporting authored by the analyst.

 <img src="assets/iran-triangle-case.jpg" width="250"/>
 *Original reporting by the analyst (2013)*